Best Web Hosting Reviews – 2023

 Shared hosting is best for smaller, first-time sites.
 With this web hosting, the server where your website’s information is stored is shared with other websites.
 If you expect little traffic on your website, this kind of hosting is all you need.

 VPS hosting, otherwise known as a virtual private server, is also a shared hosting system.
 The part where your website is stored runs independently from the other websites hosted on the same server.
-However, with VPS, you rent a larger portion of the web host’s server, so you have more authority as the website creator.
+However, with VPS, you rent a larger portion of the web host’s server, giving you more authority as the website creator.

 The separate space means your information can be rebooted separately and act as a server within a server.
 VPS is the stepping stone between shared and dedicated hosting.